-Abstract: Lending institutions often withhold credit from borrowers who have suffered an income shock because they are concerned about default risk.
-This can be especially debilitating in low-income countries because households have few resources to manage these shocks.
-I show that a loan product that guarantees credit access to agricultural households following a negative shock increases their welfare through two channels: an ex-ante insurance effect, whereby households increase investments in risky but profitable production; and an ex-post effect, whereby households use the loan to smooth consumption.
-Repayment is high and the loan is profitable for the lender – demonstrating that guaranteed credit is a valuable risk-mitigation tool for households that need not jeopardize lenders profits.
+Abstract: As the effects of climate change worsen for households in low-income countries, policy solutions need to be developed at-scale.
+I estimate the impact of a product that helps households cope with floods, while overcoming existing market frictions that have limited the use of other adaptation measures.
+I find that a loan product that guarantees credit access to agricultural households following a flood increases their welfare through two channels: an ex-ante insurance effect, whereby households increase investments in risky but profitable production; and an ex-post effect, whereby households use the loan to smooth consumption.
+Repayment is high and the loan is profitable for the lender – demonstrating that guaranteed credit is a sustainable tool that institutions can supply to households vulnerable to climate shocks.

 (with Erin Kelley and David Schönholzer)